rsergio07/sre-cicd-pipeline/README.md

 ## Phase 4: Observability and Monitoring

-A reliable CI/CD pipeline should include observability mechanisms that validate the performance and health of the deployed service.
+Even after a successful production deployment, your job as an SRE isn’t done.
+You must ensure that the service remains **healthy and performant**.
+That’s where observability practices come in.

-In this phase, you'll simulate a Service Level Objective (SLO) check — a critical SRE practice — after deploying to production.
+In this phase, you’ll simulate an **SLO (Service Level Objective)** check — a critical component of post-deployment validation that helps determine whether the service is meeting user expectations.

+---

-### **Step 1: Create a Script for SLO Monitoring**
+### **Step 1: Create the SLO Monitoring Script**

-This script will simulate checking the service’s availability and latency against defined thresholds.
+You will now create a Python script called `slo-check.py` that simulates measuring **availability** and **latency** of the service against pre-defined thresholds.

+This script will be executed by the pipeline **after production deployment**, and if SLOs are not met, it will return a non-zero exit code (causing the job to fail).

+> Like before, we’ll use `cat <<EOF >` to generate the script, ensuring correct formatting.

 ```bash
 cat <<EOF > scripts/slo-check.py